Babies are bundles of adoration shades of cuteness! But do you know if there is a difference in what they should be called?

 The first few hours are critical and sensitive.
 Newborns demand constant attention.
 Since their bones are still tender, they should be carried or laid down with support to the baby’s head.

-The first 2 month of newborn growth and development is known as neonatal period of development.
+The first 2 months of newborn growth and development are known as the neonatal period.

 What to Expect in Newborn?

-A newborn spends about 16 hours and more sleeping each day.
-Much of a newborn movements and activity are involuntary.
-They do not purposefully make these movements.
+A newborn spends about 16 hours or more sleeping each day.
+Much of their movement and activities are involuntary; they do not purposefully make these movements.

-A fun fact about them is that new-born’s do not shed real tears until around the 3rd week.
+A fun fact about them is that newborns do not shed real tears until around the 3rd week.
 This is because their tear ducts are not fully developed.
-They only cry and scream without tears just to express themselves.
+They only cry and scream without tears to express themselves.

-During this period, communication on how they feel is expressed facially and with sounds.
-They are able to listen and absorb the basic and distinct sounds of language.
+During this period, their feelings are communicated facially and with sounds.
+They can listen and absorb the basic and distinct sounds of language.
 Also, their brain grows rapidly.

 Infants

 Exclusive breastfeeding is preferred and recommended for babies in their first six months.
 Fussing and crying are the primary forms of communication.
-By their 12th month they are able to say their first words.
+By their 12th month, they can say their first words.

-Since Infants are born with a reflex, they are able to suck/extract milk from the nipples of the breasts or from a baby bottle, this behaviour is known as rooting.
+Since Infants are born with a reflex, they can suck/extract milk from the nipples of the breasts or a baby bottle; this behavior is known as rooting.

-As the get older, they start to sleep throughout the night and naps during the day.
-By the 5th month, a child doubles the birth weight, and it triples by the 12th month
+As they get older, they start to sleep throughout the night and nap during the day.
+By the 5th month, a child doubles the birth weight and triples by the 12th month.

 At the start of the infant stage, they can probably use their head and eyes to track someone’s movement.
 They react to touch and respond to their mother’s voice.
-They are able to interact with the world around them.
+They can interact with the world around them.

-During the infancy period, babies learn to trust and bond with the parents while they develop.
+During infancy, babies learn to trust and bond with their parents while developing.
 They learn to smile, clap, wave, pick objects up, babble, crawl, and some may start saying a few words.

-The appearance of teeth-milk teeth erupts at about 6 months through the gums which allows them to switch to human milk and soft food.
+The appearance of teeth-milk teeth erupt at about 6 months through the gums, allowing them to switch to human milk and soft food.
 This complementary food provides nutrients and immune substance.

 Toddler

-The Centers for Disease Control and Prevention (CDC) defines toddler as a child between 1 to 3 years old (12 and 36 months old).
-However, most people regard a toddler as a baby that is advancing into pre-school.
+The Centers for Disease Control and Prevention (CDC) defines a toddler as a child between 1 to 3 years old (12 and 36 months old).
+However, most people regard a toddler as a baby advancing into preschool.

-During this time, his physical growth and motor development will slow, but you can expect to see some tremendous intellectual and emotional changes.
-They express wants, dissatisfaction, at this stage.
+During this time, his physical and motor development will slow, but you can expect tremendous intellectual and emotional changes.
+They express wants and dissatisfaction at this stage.
 They have a natural curiosity for things.

-Lots of changes occurs as your toddler responds to sounds and begins uttering few words, simple phrases and sentences like mum, dad, and many more.
-They are able to get some understand words.
+Many changes occur as your toddler responds to sounds and begins uttering a few words, simple phrases, and sentences like mum, dad, and many more.
+They can get some understanding of words.

-On reaching the two years, a toddler can walk alone sideways, backward, up and down the stairs on both feet.
-They enjoy simple games, songs, and they can start learning their alphabet.
-Memorization is easy for them as a result of intellectual development.
+At two years old, a toddler can walk alone sideways, backward, up and down the stairs on both feet.

-Their desire to explore new objects, show greater independence, display defiant behaviour, recognize themselves in pictures or a mirror and imitate the behaviour of others, especially adults and older children.
+Their desire to explore new objects, show greater independence, display defiant behavior, recognize themselves in pictures or a mirror, and imitate the behavior of others, especially adults and older children.

 Toddlers also should be able to follow simple instructions and directions.